Brendan Donovan Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.5 K/9, the fourth-worst in the league.
+- The pitching staff for the Rockies has a collective 7.4 K/9, the fourth-worst in MLB.

-- The Rockies have the 26th-ranked team ERA across all league pitching staffs (5.55).
+- The Rockies have a 5.31 team ERA that ranks 24th across all league pitching staffs.

-- The Rockies will look to Marquez (1-1) in his third start this season.
+- Freeland (2-0) takes the mound for the Rockies to make his third start of the season.

-- In his last time out on Wednesday, the right-hander tossed 5 1/3 innings against the Los Angeles Dodgers, allowing four earned runs while surrendering five hits.
+- His last time out came on Thursday against the Washington Nationals, when the left-hander threw 6 2/3 scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.